Get support with your mental health

 New Perspectives support group

 ‘New Perspectives’ is our new mental health support group, available completely free to anyone who just wants to talk.
 Starting from 27 April at 1pm, and running weekly, the group will be available online and led by a mental health professional.
 It will give you a safe space to connect with others and share solutions and coping strategies for whatever hurdles you are facing.
 We hope one day to offer these sessions in person as well, but the online support will continue.
-If you would like to know more, tick the New Perspectives box on the form above and we’ll be in touch.
+If you would like to know more, tick the New Perspectives box on the form below and we’ll be in touch.

 Help for new parents

 Becoming a parent for the first time, especially in a pandemic, and be an incredibly isolating and lonely experience.
 We work closely with NCT, and their Birth and Beyond community support volunteers are on hand to lend a listening ear and signpost you to other support available.
 You’ll receive support from another mum, just like you, who will have been through many of the things you have been through.
 If you would like help from a Community Supporter who understands how hard being a new mum can be, then get in touch with Kerry by email at Kerry.Smith@nct.org.uk or call her on 0771 131 7555.

 Volunteering is a great way to get out of the house and meet people, whilst also learning new skills.
 We have some fantastic opportunities for people who would like to get out help in our communities.
 We also run an introduction to volunteering course that can help you get started. find out more on our volunteering page or tick the volunteering box on the form below and we’ll be in touch!